vxpm/gc-demos/README.md

   mode, the blending factors or the background color of the scene.
 - indirect: Simplest indirect texture stage usage.
 - texgen-post-transform: Simple texgen post transformation matrix usage.
+- copy-to-texture: Rotating cube which displays another rotating cube on it's faces.
+First it renders the inner rotating cube to a texture, then draws the outer cube using the texture on it's faces.